synesthete/OpenerManifest/README.md

 Sample usage:

 ```
-python minify.py openerManifest-v2.json
+python minify.py openerManifest-v3.json
 ```

 ## Versions

-The manifest file has a `-v2` on the end, this indicates the major version of the manifest.
+The manifest file has a `-v3` on the end, this indicates the major version of the manifest.
 If there are ever changes to the app that make the manifest not backwards compatible with a former version, the suffix of the manifest file is bumped.

 <table>
 <tr><th>Manifest Version</th><th>App Version</th><th>Changes</th></tr>
 <tr><td>v2</td><td>1.0.10</td><td>Made app dictionary <code>storeIdentifier</code> field optional.
 This was required in v1.
 Change was made in order to support first party apps, which lack an iTunes identifier.</td></tr>
-<tr><td>v3</td><td>1.1.8</td><td>Add support for <code>script2</code> field, which is processed using JavascriptCore instead of a UIWebView.</td></tr>
+<tr><td>v3</td><td>1.1.8</td><td>Add support for <code>script2</code> field, which is processed using JavaScriptCore instead of a <code>UIWebView</code>.</td></tr>
 </table>

 ## Contributing